factorie/factorie/tutorials/Tutorial10Variables.scala.md

 Proportions inherits from Masses
-They are Tensors with only non-negative elements, whose sum must always be 1.0.
+They are WeightsMap with only non-negative elements, whose sum must always be 1.0.
 Proportions also have a method "masses".
 In some classes this returns itself.
  In others it returns an inner object that holds the sufficient statistics determining the Proportions values.
 Proportions themselves cannot be incremented (e.g. to gather counts for estimating a Proportions), but its inner Masses sometimes can.